Lydia Yavorskaya, Theater Star

 In 1915 Yavorskaya attempted to create a theater in St. Petersburg, but such plays as School for Scandal by R. Sheridan and Fanny’s first play (Her first play) by B. Shaw were not successful and she had to close the theater.

-In 1916 she divorced her husband and two years later went to London, where in 1920 she married John Frederick Pollock.
+In 1916, Yavorskaya divorced her husband, and two years later she left for London.
+There she married John Frederick Pollock in 1920.

 Ilya Repin (who painted many of the Imperial family) painted portraits of Lydia.
 And Pavel Troubetzkoy (he did a statue of Alexander III, had an exhibition of his work in the USA and in Rome) made her sculpture.